depicted-candela/TransitionalSQL/solutions/9_plSqlFusion.md

 <div class="solution-box advantage-box">
 <h4>Solution Insight</h4>
 <ul>
     <li><div class="oracle-specific">Oracle 23ai Feature</div> This demonstrates the core workflow of Oracle's Multilingual Engine (MLE).
-You define your logic in a standard language (JavaScript) within a database object (`MLE MODULE`), then expose it to the SQL and PL/SQL world via a lightweight "call specification".</li>
+You define your logic in a standard language (JavaScript) within a database object (<code>MLE MODULE</code>), then expose it to the SQL and PL/SQL world via a lightweight "call specification".</li>
     <li><strong>Advantage:</strong> This allows you to leverage the strengths of JavaScript—its rich ecosystem of libraries and its suitability for tasks like JSON and string manipulation—directly within the database, without needing a separate application tier.</li>
     <li><strong>Reference:</strong> The foundational concepts are in the <a href="books/oracle-database-javascript-developers-guide/05_ch02_introduction-to-oracle-database-multilingual-engine-for-javascript.pdf">Introduction to MLE</a> and <a href="books/oracle-database-javascript-developers-guide/08_ch05_overview-of-importing-mle-javascript-modules.pdf">Importing Modules</a> chapters of the <i>JavaScript Developer's Guide</i>.</li>
 </ul>